-Valentine’s Day and Ash Wednesday share the same date this year, Feb 14th, the start of Lent that will end March 29th.
+Valentine’s Day, Feb 14th shares the same day as Ash Wednesday, marking the beginning of Lent.
+Lent will continue through March 29th.
 At the end of February Denver Restaurant Week takes over Denver’s menus from the 23rd – March 4th.

 The International Pacific Halibut Commission has a meeting in the beginning of every year to assess the Halibut fishery that stretches from California to Alaska.
 They meet for 5 days to determine how many allowable pounds of Halibut can be kept, and at what size fish.
-For several decades the IPHC has increased or kept the total allowable catch the same as previous years.
-2018 will be the second time in 90 years that the IPHC will decrease the quota.
+The IPHC have decreased the quote this year.

 Pacific Halibut have 8 different catch regions that are normally regulated by the IPHC, but this year they were unable to come to an agreement on which locations should be reduced by what percentages.
 Instead they made a statement that 28.03 million pounds should be the target catch for 2018, a 10.7% reduction from 2017.
 The local governing agencies of each catch region will be in charge on determining what their total allowable catch will be for 2018.